Tea estate “Jungpana” in Darjeeling, northeast India – click picture to enlarge

 The modern type of first flush processing focuses on emphasizing these teas’ specific spring character.
 Accordingly, the taste of the Jungpana First Flush 2017 pleases with dominant flowery and fruity notes.
 In addition, the golden yellow cup of our personal favorite among this year’s spring pickings convinces with a pronounced full body and perfect balancing of individual flavor components.

-First, poor 200-250 ml boling hot water (90°C-100°C) over 4g Jungpana First Flush 2017 – SFTGFOP 1 CL SPL in a teapot.
-Let infuse for 3-5 minutes for a mild and round, full-bodied infusion.
+First, poor 200-250 ml boiling hot water (90°C-100°C) over 4g Jungpana First Flush 2018 Spring Delight EXN 24 in a teapot.
+Let infuse for 3-5 minutes for a full flavor, spring-sprightly infusion.
 A second infusion is always an option and lives up to more than just keeping this tea’s delicious aftertaste alive!